jayway/progressive-lab/README.md

 #### Search

-Implement [incremental search](https://en.wikipedia.org/wiki/Incremental_search), displaying the search results below the search box as the user types.
+Implement displaying the search results below the search box when the form is submitted.

 #### Dynamic form